CSESS/constitution/README.md

 - Are welcome to attend and contribute to any Executive Committee meeting but with no voting rights;
 - To have the speaking right in any General Meeting.
 #### 2.2.3.
 Obligations
-All potential undergraduate members must have paid the admission fee and the corresponding membership fee for their respective study years, to be considered as General Members of the Society.
+All potential undergraduate members must have paid the admission fee and the corresponding membership fee for their respective study years to be considered as General Members of the Society.
 All potential postgraduate members must have paid the admission fee and continue to pay the annual fee to be considered as General Members of the Society.
 General Members have the obligations to follow the resolution of General Meetings, and to follow the Constitution of the Society.
 ### 2.3.
 Associate Membership